Kshitiz-b/HTML-Website/README.md

-# CV
+# HTML-Website
-This is my first CV
+This is my first Website made using only HTML
 Hope you like it :)
 https://kshitiz-b.github.io/CV/